 Aromatic compounds are a class of organic compounds that contain one or more aromatic rings or benzene rings in their molecular structure.
 Aromatic rings are cyclic structures made up of carbon atoms, with alternating single and double bonds.
 The most common and well-known aromatic compound is benzene (C_6H_6), which has a ring of six carbon atoms with alternating single and double bonds.
 The term "aromatic" originated from the observation that many of these compounds were found to have a pleasant aroma.
 However, it was later discovered that the presence of an aromatic ring is the defining characteristic, rather than the smell.
-Not all aromatic compounds have a noticeable aroma; some a new concept to the chemical literature.
-In the early 20th century, tion to the es for the ing to their antibiotics, immatories, a that drugs various commercial products (Schleyer, 2001).
+Not all aromatic compounds have a noticeable aroma; some may even have strong and unpleasant odors.
+Aromatic compounds are widely found in nature and have numerous applications in various industries.
+They are important in organic chemistry and serve as the backbone for many organic molecules, such as pharmaceuticals, dyes, plastics, fragrances, and more.
+The stability and reactivity of aromatic compounds have made them crucial in the development of synthetic methods and in the production of various commercial products (Schleyer, 2001).